Martin Rutter

 • Martin received his undergraduate education at Edinburgh University Medical School.
 He was trained in Diabetes and Endocrinology in Newcastle-upon-Tyne, UK, where he received a Doctorate of Medicine degree for research work in the cardiovascular complications of diabetes.
 Between 2000 and 2002 was a Research Fellow in Cardiology and Endocrinology at the Lahey Clinic, MA, USA where he worked with the Framingham Heart Study team.
 He was a Consultant Physician in General Medicine, Diabetes and Endocrinology in Chester, UK, between 2002 and 2006; and then moved to Manchester Royal Infirmary from 2006 until 2009, where he was a Consultant Physician in General Medicine and Diabetes.

 • He is currently Professor of Cardiometabolic Medicine at the University of Manchester.
 Prior to this, he held a HEFCE-funded Clinical Senior Lecturer post at the University of Manchester from 2009.
 His research is focussed on the pathogenesis of cardiometabolic disease and covers a range of areas including: sleep/circadian disruption; vascular stiffness; cardiovascular disease in diabetes; digital interventions in diabetes; and islet and pancreas transplantation.
-He has secured £9.8M research income from 45 successful awards.
-He has current research funding from National Institute for Health Research (NIHR), Innovate UK, MRC, Diabetes UK and NIHR Manchester Biomedical Research Centre.
-He is a named investigator in the successful NIHR Manchester Biomedical Research Centre application in 2022 (CVD theme).
+He has secured £60M+ research income.
+He has current research funding from National Institute for Health Research (NIHR), Innovate UK, Diabetes UK and NIHR Manchester Biomedical Research Centre.
+He is also a named investigator in the successful NIHR Manchester Biomedical Research Centre application in 2022 (CVD theme).

 • Martin has publications in leading journals focusing on the pathogenesis of cardiometabolic disease including several with the Framingham Heart Study and more recently with teams working with UK Biobank data.
 He leads several research collaborations with groups in the UK, Europe and the USA.
 He served as an Associate Editor for Diabetic Medicine between 2004 and 2010 (cardiovascular manuscripts), for Diabetologia between 2014 and Dec 2017 (cardiovascular manuscripts), and for Current Cardiovascular Risk Reports between 2012 and 2016.
 He served on the Advisory Board for Diabetologia 2017-2021.